deepbsd/AcquireCo/README.md

 googled a teensy bit, and started seeing if I could compute the ratio values from an JS Object.
 Haven't tried a strict JSON object yet, but if I can do that, presumably I can slurp into the app an external Balance Sheet Object etc and start computing ratios from that.
 That might be cool...

+14:19pm Sunday:  Okay, I took some time off this morning.
+But I wanted to come back and add a 'Info' section to the App.
+That was clearly mentioned in the instructions, and although I don't know precisely what it's for, I put one in that seems to make sense?

 TODO: